ranikrw/IF440-Empirical-tests/README.md

 Example of empirical tests used for the course IF440

-Exercises are found in the file *Exercises empirical test.ipynb*
+Examples are found in the file *Exercises empirical test.ipynb*